uncms-dev/uncms/docs/walkthrough.md

 There are many use cases for this sort of thing.
 If we had a "Contact" content model that rendered a contact form, you could add an `EmailField` to decide who the submissions go to.
 Or you may want to make certain `NewsFeed` pages use a different layout; in this case you could add a `layout` field and override `get_template_names` in your view.
-There's no need to hard-code anything with Onespacemedia CMS!
+There's no need to hard-code anything with UnCMS!
 Some CMSes make this harder for developers than it needs to be; here you're just writing Django.

 ## Let's add fieldsets to our content model